ssjshields/archetype-counter/.github/ATTRIBUTIONS.md

 >**AnonymousPoke**: Lead designer

->**Enzemos**: Logic testing - Counter would not exist in its current state without their contributions
+>**Enzemo**: Logic testing - Counter would not exist in its current state without their contributions

 >**Realmadrid1809**: Logic testing